justincase/IR_Black-OSX/README.md

 # A black OS X Leopard Terminal theme that is actually readable

-This Terminal theme was created by Todd Werth (http://blog.infinitered.com/).
+This Terminal theme was created by [Todd Werth](http://blog.infinitered.com/).
 Read his original blog post [here](http://blog.infinitered.com/entries/show/6).

 This repository contains all the necessary files to get it working under Mac OS 10.7+; conveniently in one place.

-# Mac OS X 10.7+
+# Mac OS 10.7+

 The OS X terminal has support for ANSI colors since 10.7+ which negates the use SIMBL/TerminalColours.bundle.
-Simply install the IR_Black terminal file (inside the 10.7 folder) and set it as default.
+Simply install the IR_Black terminal file and set it as default.

 Optionally you could add [Todd's bash scripts](http://github.com/twerth/dotfiles).